daostack/arc.js_legacy/README.md

 ### Create a new DAO overriding the default voting machine

-Override the default voting machine by adding a "votingMachineParams" element.
-This will override the default voting machine, either at the root level to apply to all schemes, or within each scheme element to override for the specific scheme.
+By default, `DAO.new` assigns the AbsoluteVote voting machine to each scheme, with default parameter values for AbsoluteVote.
+You may override the voting machine's default parameters by adding a "votingMachineParams" element, either at the root level or on individual schemes.
+You can also specify that you want to assign a completely different type of voting machine, such as GenesisProtocol.
 See `NewDaoVotingMachineConfig` and `SchemesConfig`.

-#### Root-level applying to all schemes
+#### Root-level, applying to all schemes

 ```javascript
 const newDao = await DAO.new({